bugameG/Sales-report-automation/README.md

 ## Conclusion
 I would first like to thank Dr. Thomas Mawora for his valued contribution to this project.
 He led me to investigate on RMarkdown/Quarto automation in R.
 A few months later and here we are!
 The Sales-automation project is now complete.
-In colclusion ,automation is possible and fun in R!
+In conclusion ,automation is possible and fun in R! 🚀